 Mr. Yates obtained his chemistry degree from Whittier College and his JD from Loyola Law School, where he graduated with honors and received numerous awards, including the American Jurisprudence Awards for obtaining the highest grades in constitutional law, advanced legal writing, appellate advocacy, and trial advocacy.

-Xiyan Zhang is the Deputy General Counsel of iPEL, Inc. Prior to iPEL, Mr. Zhang served as a Partner at Stratum Law LLC, where he represented clients in patent prosecution, patent litigation, patent licensing, and technology-related commercial transactions.
+Xiyan Zhang is the President and General Counsel of iPEL, Inc. Prior to iPEL, Mr. Zhang served as a Partner at Stratum Law LLC, where he represented clients in patent prosecution, patent litigation, patent licensing, and technology-related commercial transactions.

 Mr. Zhang is a native of China.
 Being bilingual and having a deep understanding of U.S. and Chinese patent law has allowed Mr. Zhang to advise multinational technology companies on how to most effectively protect and leverage their intellectual property rights in both countries.
 As an entrepreneur and business owner in China, Mr. Zhang learned the nuances of Chinese business culture and the political environment, which allows him to more effectively pursue business goals in cross-border trade, particularly through the exercise of patent rights.

 Mr. Zhang obtained a degree in Engineering from Georgia Institute of Technology and graduated with honors from University of Minnesota Law School.
 He is admitted to practice before the United States Patent and Trademark Office and is licensed to practice law in New York.